sedaprotocol/seda-chain/plugins/indexing/README.md

 # Indexing Plugin

 A simple plugin to aid with indexing the blockchain state.
-It listens to state changes, decodes the keys/values, and publishes these changes in JSON format on an SQS queue.
+It listens to state changes, decodes the keys/values, and publishes these changes in JSON format to an SNS topic.

 This plugin follows the architecture laid out in [ADR-038](https://github.com/cosmos/cosmos-sdk/blob/main/docs/architecture/adr-038-state-listening.md).